- Australian TAC

 Australian Gemini Undergraduate Summer Studentships

-Applications for the 2015/16 Australian Gemini Undergraduate Summer Studentships will open in early-August 2015.
+Applications for the 2015/16 Australian Gemini Undergraduate Summer Studentships have now closed.
+While the future of the AGUSS program is currently under review, applications for any future program will likely open in early-August 2016.

 Details of the Studentships